z6m/h2m-tool/README.md

 # Setup
 1. Go the the [releases](https://github.com/z6m/h2m-tool/releases) tab
-2. Download the latest release (the .exe)
+2. Download the latest release (the .exe, not any of the zips)
 3. Drop it in whatever folder you have your h2m-mod.exe files
 4. Make a shortcut of it that you can put on your desktop if you want
 5. You are done